alexeibex/alexeibex.github.io/constitutionallaw.md

 </ul>
 </details>

-###### 3. Structural Interference: Congress sets the size of and budge for the Court.
+##### 3. Structural Interference: Congress sets the size of and budge for the Court.
+  - Executive Court Packing
   - Justice salaries cannot be diminished during their Continuance in Office (Article 3)
   - Potential source of political checking power

-###### 4. Jurisdiction-stripping
+##### 4. Jurisdiction-Stripping
   - Congress has the power to make "exceptions" to the Supreme Court's appellate jurisdiction.
 (Article 3)

-###### 5. Constitutional Amendment
+##### 5. Constitutional Amendment
   - Article 5 permits amendment of almost every provision (Article 5)
   - 2 Methods for initiating the amendment process:
-    1. Congress, by a 2/3rds vote may propose amendments for ratification by 3/4ths of the states
+    1. Congress, by a ***2/3rds*** vote may propose amendments for ratification by ***3/4ths*** of the states
-    2. OR 2/3rds of the states may apply to Congress to call a constitutional convention for "Proposing Amendments"
+    2. OR ***2/3rds*** of the states may apply to Congress to call a constitutional convention for "Proposing Amendments"
     - Amendments to overturn specific Supreme Court rulings have been ratified only 4 times since founding.
-(11th, 14th, 16th, 26th)
+      - **(11th, 14th, 16th, 26th)**

-#### 1.4.5 Political Questions & The Political Thicket
+#### 1.4.5 Political Questions & The Political Thicket (Limits)
 *"Questions, in their nature political, or which are, by the Constitution and laws, submitted to the executive can never be made in this court"* - Marshall

-***Political Question Doctrine:***
+##### Limits on Court:
+  - "A case or controvery ***(must)*** arises under the Constituion"
+  - Limits on Political Questions that the Court can hear
+  - Will not do advisory opinions
+  - Will not do cases where parties have no standing
+  - Will not do cases that are too old or too soon
+  - Will not do cases that are moot

+##### Political Question Doctrine:

-The Supreme Court does not resolve political questions.
-Those questions are resolved through the political process.
+***The Supreme Court does not resolve political questions.*** Those questions are resolved through the political process.
 1. That some matters are committed to the unreviewable discretion of the political branches, AND
   - Constitutional interpretation
-2. That some otehrwise legal questions ought to be left to the other branches as a matter of prudence.
+2. That some otherwise legal questions ought to be left to the other branches as a matter of prudence.
   - Judicial Discretion

 <b>Case: <i>[Baker v.
 Carr](Link)</i></b>

 <details><summary><i>Case Brief</i></summary>

 <ul>
   <li><b>Overview:</b> Voters' complaint against state officers and election officials alleging that a state statute arbitrarily appointed representatives without any logical or rational formula presented a justiciable constitutional cause of action.</li>
   <li><b>Facts:</b> Plaintiffs, residents of several counties, filed a complaint against defendants, state officers and election officials, alleging that a state statute arbitrarily and capriciously appointed representatives without reference to any logical or rational formula and that it deprived them of the equal protection of the laws in violation of U.S. Const. amend.
 XIV. </li>